Abhinav1416/LinkSphere/README.md

 - User authentication with Google OAuth and email/password login
 - Email verification and password reset functionality
-- JWT-based access and refresh token handling
+- JWT-based access and refresh token authentication for secure sessions
 - Rich post creation with support for text, images, and files
 - Like and comment functionality with real-time updates
 - Real-time one-on-one messaging using WebSockets
 - Fuzzy user search using ElasticSearch and Apache Lucene
 - Personalized connection suggestions for every user
 - Real-time notifications for likes, comments, and messages
-- Role-based access control and input validation in backend
 - Clean, responsive frontend built with React.js

 ## Tech Stack